BMW M2 Review & Prices

 Open the boot and you’re presented with 390 litres of storage space, which is exactly the same as the rest of the 2 Series range.
 There’s no practicality penalty for performance here.

 What’s more, that actually makes it one of the most practical performance cars amongst its competitors.
 The Audi RS3 Sportback has a paltry 281 litres because its all-wheel drive system eats into storage space, but even the Saloon only gets 320 litres.
-The Mercedes-AMG A45 S is closer at 370 litres, but the BMW is only beaten by the CLA 45, which gets 460 litres.
+The Mercedes-AMG A45 S is closer at 370 litres, but has the advantage of a large hatchback boot opening.

 Interior style, infotainment and accessories